NVIDIA/NeMo-Curator/docs/user-guide/distributeddataclassification.rst

 - The **AEGIS Safety Models** are essential for filtering harmful or risky content, which is critical for training models that should avoid learning from unsafe data.
 By classifying content into 13 critical risk categories, AEGIS helps remove harmful or inappropriate data from the training sets, improving the overall ethical and safety standards of the LLM.

 - The **FineWeb Educational Content Classifier** focuses on identifying and prioritizing educational material within datasets.
-This classifier is especially useful for training LLMs on specialized educational content, which can improve their performance on knowledge-based tasks.
+This classifier is especially useful for training LLMs on specialized educational content, which can improve their performance on knowledge-intensive tasks.
 Models trained on high-quality educational content demonstrate enhanced capabilities on academic benchmarks such as MMLU and ARC, showcasing the classifier's impact on improving the knowledge-intensive task performance of LLMs.

 -----------------------------------------
 Usage